ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingSubsonicAero.rst

 IAdvancedFixedWingSubsonicAero
 ==============================

-.. py:class:: IAdvancedFixedWingSubsonicAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSubsonicAero

    object

    Interface used to access the options for the subsonic aerodynamic strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingSubsonicAero

 Overview
 --------